codeandmarketing/lp-generator/README.md

 2. Create Template

 Create a template files, folders, etc within the templates folder.
 Create random text blocks or whatever using php.
-Should recursivly add all folders and files.
+Should recursively add all folders and files.
 You may edit isolated files after creation for a more unique situation.

 Dist folder will be created and you can copy to a live server or just run it on a live server then manually move the files.

 3. Generate Pages

-run index.php
+Run index.php

 # Bug Reporting